explainers-by-googlers/Web-Environment-Integrity/explainer.md

 Providing a signal that is unique to the attester could be hazardous if websites decide to only support attesters where certain signals are available.
 If websites know exactly what browser is running, some may deny service to web browsers that they disfavor for any reason.
 Both of these go against the principles we aspire to for the open web.
+Not that we particularly care about that, but we have to pretent so.

-Attesters will be required to offer their service under the same conditions to any browser who wishes to use it and meets certain baseline requirements.
+Attesters will be required to offer their service under the same conditions to any browser who wishes to use it and meets certain baseline requirements like not blocking too many ads, especially Google Ads will need to be whitelisted.
+Details may be clarified.
 This leads to any browser running on the given OS platform having the same access to the technology, but we still have the risks that 1) some websites might exclude some operating systems, and 2) if the platform identity of the application that requested the attestation is included, some websites might exclude some browsers.